verana-labs/verifiable-trust-vpr-spec/spec.md

 In a [[ref: VPR]], each [[ref: corporation]] is associated with a [[ref: trust deposit]].

-This [[ref: trust deposit]] is automatically funded through transactions involving **trust operations**, such as:
+This [[ref: trust deposit]] is automatically funded through transactions involving **trust operations**, such as onboarding processes, credential issuance, or presentation...

-- Paying trust fees between participants when enforcing ecosystem governance rules for services, credential issuance, or presentation...

 The trust deposit is fundamental to the **"Proof-of-Trust" (PoT)** mechanism of the [[ref: Verifiable Trust Specification]], and it operates as follows: